Cnasboll/HLF25-2/v04/README.md

 ```
 as these fields are neither CSV (RFC-4180) compliant (as `Martha Wayne (mother, deceased)` has an unescaped comma, obviously), nor are they an encoded JSON list so author(s) gave up and store it as a raw `TEXT`.

-One could relatively easy construct a grammar of a recursive comma separated format format without escaping of injected commas and recursion over parentheses, leading to a parse tree on the following form:
+Any seasoned developer (typist) could of relative ease construct a grammar of a recursive comma separated format format without escaping of injected commas and recursion over parentheses, leading to a parse tree on the following form:
 ```yaml
 relations:
   - name: Damian Wayne